bigthyme/cv/README.md

 ## Docker Image for CS 6476

-This repo contains a basic setup for Georgia Tech's CS 6476 class based on Fall 2017 requirements.
-I'm utilizing Alpine in an effort to reduce the base image size for python (~384 MB).
+This repo contains a basic setup for Georgia Tech's CS 6476 based on Fall 2017 [requirements](https://github.gatech.edu/omscs6476/ps00).
+I'm utilizing
+[Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) in an effort to reduce the base image size to ~384 MB.

 #### Steps to install for OSX
 ```